Notice of Privacy Practices

-Additional uses and disclosures may be made if you have given written authorization, which may be revoked at any time in writing delivered to the medical records staff at University Health Partners.
+Additional uses and disclosures may be made if you have given written authorization, which may be revoked at any time in writing delivered to the medical records staff at Student Health Partners.
 Among those disclosures that require your consent, subject to the exceptions noted elsewhere in this document, are the following:

 - Psychotherapy notes

 - Use of protected health information for marketing purposes

 - Disclosures that constitute a sale of protected health information

 You have the right to request restrictions on the use and disclosure of medical information about you provided the request complies with relevant state or federal law and providing Student Health Partners agrees to the restrictions.
 You have the right to request that we not disclose protected health information related to a specific service to a health plan if you pay for that service in full at the time the service is rendered.
 We will not use or disclose your genetic information for underwriting purposes.

 You have the right to see and receive a copy of information about you kept by Student Health Partners under most circumstances.

 You have the right to have Student Health Partners amend its records of information about you.
 Student Health Partners may refuse to amend information that is accurate, that was created by someone else, or is not disclosable to you.